tomhadfield95/STRIFE/README.md

 # Manually Specifying Pharmacophoric Points

-To manually specify a set of pharmacophoric points, you should use the `doManualPharmSpecification.sh` bash script, which should be run as follows:
+To manually specify a set of pharmacophoric points, you should use the `do_manual_pharm_specification.sh` bash script, which should be run as follows:

 ```
-bash doManualPharmSpecification.sh <fragment_SDF> <fragment_SMILES> <protein_PDB> <directory_to_store_output>
+bash do_manual_pharm_specification.sh <fragment_SDF> <fragment_SMILES> <protein_PDB> <directory_to_store_output>
 ```

+Where:
+* `fragment_SDF` is the path to the fragment you want to elaborate from, or a larger molecule which the desired fragment is a substructure of.
+* `fragment_smiles` can either by a file containing the SMILES of the desired fragment or a string containing the fragment - the fragment exit vector should be denoted by a dummy atom.
+* `protein_PDB` is the path to the protein_pdb file.
+* `directory_to_store_output` is a directory in which files needed to run the PyMol session will be stored.

 The script loads the fragment into a PyMol session and generates a lattice of points about the exit vector.
 The user then selects their desired pharmacophoric points and can save them in the output directory.
 The donor hotspots and the acceptor hotspots must be saved in separate SDF files and must be called `donorHotspot.sdf` and `acceptorHotspot.sdf`.
+When saving the selected lattice point in PyMol, you must use the state=0 command - i.e. (in the PyMol command line): `save donorHotspot.sdf, my_HBD_selection, state=0`

 When running STRIFE, specify `--model_type 1` and `--output_directory <directory_to_store_output>` so that STRIFE knows to use the manually specified hotspots and where to find them.

 ![Hotspots Lattice](imgs/latticeExample3.png)